canzie/RaptureGL/README.md

 ## Showcase of recent features

 ### Dynamic Diffuse Global Illumination (DDGI)
 An implementation of dynamic diffuse global illumination.
-Currently only uses a diffuse pipeline, with plans to include specular glossy later.
+Currently only uses a diffuse pipeline, with plans to include specular and glossy components later.
 The main sources used to develop this were the [NVIDIA DDGI paper](https://www.jcgt.org/published/0008/02/01/paper-lowres.pdf) and the [GDC](https://www.gdcvault.com/play/1026182/) talk for the main DDGI algorithm, and this [VkLBVH](https://github.com/MircoWerner/VkLBVH) repository for parallel LBVH and Radix sort implementations.

 <table>
 <tr>